wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-video-conferencing-web-app-with-vonage-and-flask.md

  name = request.form['name']
 ```

-Finally, this code uses `render_template` to render `index.html` and pass in the session ID you created earlier, the token you created earlier, whether or not the user is an admin, and their name to the`index.html` template.
+Finally, this code uses `render_template` to render `index.html` and pass in the session ID you created earlier, the token you created earlier, whether the user is an admin, and their name to the `index.html` template.

 ```python
 return render_template('index.html', session_id=session_id, token=token, is_admin=admin, name=name,